Limitations with Azure Virtual Network Manager

 Important

 Azure Virtual Network Manager is generally available for hub-and-spoke connectivity configurations and security configurations with security admin rules.
-Mesh connectivity configurations remain in public preview.
+Mesh connectivity configurations remain in preview.

-This preview version is provided without a service level agreement, and it's not recommended for production workloads.
+This preview version is provided without a service-level agreement, and we don't recommend it for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see Supplemental Terms of Use for Microsoft Azure Previews.

 General limitations

-• Cross-tenant support is only available when virtual networks are assigned to network groups with static membership.
+• Cross-tenant support is available only when virtual networks are assigned to network groups with static membership.

 • You can have network groups with or without direct connectivity enabled in the same hub-and-spoke configuration, as long as the total number of virtual networks peered to the hub doesn't exceed 500 virtual networks.